flaviostutz/json-server/README.md

 # json-server
 Docker container for https://github.com/typicode/json-server - a fake REST API for devs

+This is useful for simulating a real REST server with a full REST interface.

 You can define a list of COLLECTIONS that will be accepted in REST calls at http://localhost:3000/[COLLECTION] in ENV parameters (see below).

+After POST, data will be recorded to /data/db.json, so it can be persistent.

 See more info at https://github.com/typicode/json-server